POTTERHEADHERMIONE/Central_addressing/README.md

 - For RaspberryPi - Flask app, socket

 # instructions

+- ssh pi@IP address (open in 2 windows)
-- sudo systemctl start mongodb
+- sudo systemctl start mongodb (run in any one)
-- run app_routes.py
-- ssh pi@IP address
+- cd Central_addressing/ (in both terminals)
+- gunicorn -w 4 -b 0.0.0.0:5000 webApp:app (run in one of them)
+- python3 socketServer.py (in the other one)